 ING Group has applied the classification, measurement, and impairment requirements of IFRS 9 retrospectively as of 1 January 2018 by adjusting the opening balance sheet and opening equity at 1 January 2018.
-ING Group has not restated comparative periods as permitted by the standard.
+ING Group has not restated comparative periods, as permitted by the standard.
 ING Group early adopted the amendment to IFRS 9, otherwise effective 1 January 2019, which allows financial assets with prepayment features that permit or require a party to a contract either to pay or receive reasonable compensation for the early termination of the contract, to be measured at amortised cost (AC) or at fair value through other comprehensive income (FVOCI).
-ING Group opted to continue applying the hedge accounting rules of IAS 39 under the EU-carve out as explicitly permitted by IFRS 9.
-Notwithstanding, the revised hedge accounting disclosures as required by IFRS 7 'Financial Instruments: Disclosures' as per 1 January 2018 have been implemented.
+The revised hedge accounting disclosures as required by IFRS 7 'Financial Instruments: Disclosures' as per 1 January 2018 have been implemented.

-1.3.1.1 IFRS 9 'Financial instruments' - Impact of adoption
+1.3.1.1 IFRS 9 'Financial instruments' - Impact of adoption Transition

-Transition